 In such instances, the account holder must contact the Danish Business Authority immediately by:

 - writing to firstname.lastname@example.org, and

 - phoning the Danish Emission Trading Registry on (+45) 7220 0038, Monday–Thursday 8.30 am – 4 pm and Friday 9 am - 3 pm, or

-- phoning the emergency phone number (+45) 3529 1862 Monday to Friday after office hours and until 9pm and Saturday and Sunday 10am – 6pm.
+- phoning the emergency phone number (+45) 3529 1862 Monday to Friday from 8.00am - 8.30 am and after office hours and until 6pm and Saturday and Sunday 10am – 12 noon.
 The emergency line may only be used in extreme critical situations like suspected fraud.